Cano1998/Daibetes-multiple-linear-regression/README.md

 Exploratory Data Analysis: Understanding the distributions and relationships between variables.

+Standardizing the dataset using the StandardScaler method to ensure all features have a mean of 0 and a standard deviation of 1.

 Multiple Linear Regression: Building and fitting the regression model using multiple predictors.

 Model Interpretation: Interpreting the regression coefficients to understand the impact of each predictor.